Needham lifts Aurora Cannabis Inc. [ACB] price estimate. Who else is bullish?

-Aurora Cannabis Inc. [NYSE: ACB] plunged by -$0.56 during the normal trading session on Tuesday and reaching a high of $11.34 during the day while it closed the day at $11.21.
+Aurora Cannabis Inc. [NYSE: ACB] slipped around -0.01 points on Tuesday, while shares priced at $11.03 at the close of the session, down -0.09%.
 The company report on February 23, 2021 that CPRS supports the International Declaration of Communication Professionals and Researchers for a Better World.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.